Baker Street robbery

-Police found the members of the gang soon after the break in; one of the burglars, Benjamin Wolfe, had signed the lease for Le Sac in his own name and informers provided information that led to Gavin.
+Police found the members of the gang soon after the break-in; one of the burglars, Benjamin Wolfe, had signed the lease for Le Sac in his own name and informers provided information that led to Gavin.
 At the end of October 1971 police arrested Wolfe, Gavin, Reg Tucker and Thomas Stephens.
 They continued to search for other members of the gang, including one woman, for five years, but no further arrests were made.
 Gavin, Tucker and Stephens were sentenced to twelve years in prison; Wolfe received a sentence of eight years, less than the others as he was in his 60s.

 There have been several rumours connected with the burglary, including one that the government issued a D-Notice to censor the press; that one of the safety deposit boxes contained compromising photographs of Princess Margaret and the actor and criminal John Bindon; and that photographs of a Conservative cabinet minister abusing children were found.
 There is no evidence to support these claims and they have been widely dismissed.
 Some of the rumours inspired the story for the 2008 film The Bank Job.
-Many of the papers relating to the burglary remain under embargo at The National Archives until January 2071.
+Many of the papers relating to the burglary remain under embargo at the National Archives until January 2071.

 Background

-In 1970 Anthony Gavin, a 38-year-old photographer from North London, began planning the burglary of the branch of Lloyds Bank at 187 Baker Street, in the Marylebone district of the City of Westminster, London.
-He decided to use a nearby premises and tunnel up into the floor of the bank; the plan was inspired by "The Red-Headed League", an 1891 short story by Arthur Conan Doyle.
-In the story, Sherlock Holmes and Dr Watson pre-empt the burglars and are in the vault when they break in.
+In 1970 Anthony Gavin, a 38-year-old photographer from North London, began planning the burglary of the branch of Lloyds Bank at 185 Baker Street, in the Marylebone district of the City of Westminster, London.
+His plan was inspired by "The Red-Headed League", an 1891 Sherlock Holmes story in which criminals tunnel into a bank vault from the cellar of a nearby shop.
 A former army physical training instructor with connections to several career criminals, Gavin is described by the journalists Tom Pettifor and Nick Sommerlad as "a forceful personality ... [who] had the propensity to be physically threatening".
 According to Paul Lashmar, the head of journalism at the University of Sussex, Gavin was a member of a gang headed by Brian Reader, who was also involved in the burglary, although Reader firmly denies that he had any involvement in the events at Baker Street.